-HIT 260 HOSPITAL CODING AND REIMBURSEMENT (4 credits/40 hrs)
+HIT 260 HOSPITAL CODING AND REIMBURSEMENT

 Building upon the student's knowledge of coding skills and medical insurance, this course examines the complexities of optimal inpatient hospital and outpatient coding for reimbursement.
 Topics will include the hospital coding and billing process, managed care, Medicare, Medicaid, and Tricare/Campus.
 A grade of C (70%) is the minimum passing grade in this course.
 Prerequisite: HIT 230, HIT 240